 Chief Investment Officer and Member of the Management Board DZ Privatbank S.A., Luxembourg

-Director, Head of Asset Management Infrastructure, Real Estate and ESG, BASF SE, Ludwigshafen am Rhein, Germany
+former Director, Head of Asset Management Infrastructure, Real Estate and ESG, BASF SE, Ludwigshafen am Rhein, Germany

 Dr. Michael Menhart